Forest and other vegetation fires

 Better landscape management needed to prevent wildfires

-From a recent assessment of megafires it was concluded that the main contributing elements of these wildfires are drought, fire meteorology, accumulation of fuel and homogenous or fire prone landscapes, which are often caused by lack of appropriate land management.
+From an assessment of megafires it was concluded that the main contributing elements of these wildfires are drought, fire meteorology, accumulation of fuel and homogenous or fire prone landscapes, which are often caused by lack of appropriate land management.

 Preventive landscape management is there for needed and should include policy, cultural, technical, social, financial, organizational, and economical and market aspects.